Find out here about great candidate experience examples to make you change your current recruitment strategy.

-The company has their focus on delivering a positive candidate experience by establishing trust and transparency throughout the recruitment process.
+The company has focused on delivering a positive candidate experience by establishing trust and transparency throughout the recruitment process.

-The recruitment team at DigitalOcean are continually in communication with candidates, allowing them easy access to a central hub of candidate resources.
-These resources allow candidates to prepare properly for the interview with tips on what questions to expect, to learn about company culture, employee experiences in similar roles and if they are unsuccessful to have full feedback why.
+The recruitment team at DigitalOcean is continually communicating with candidates, allowing them easy access to a central hub of candidate resources.
+These resources allow candidates to prepare properly for the interview with tips on what questions to expect, to learn about company culture, employee experiences in similar roles and if they are unsuccessful in having full feedback, why.

 Their reasoning for this is to give the candidate the best experience.
-In doing so, this allows the candidates to perform their best, so that the best candidate can be selected for the role- it makes sense!
+This allows the candidates to perform their best so that you can select the best candidate for the role- it makes sense!

-And if that’s not all, candidates are even provided a lunch during their interview – fully catered to their dietary requirements.
+And if that’s not all, candidates are even provided with lunch during their interview – fully catered to their dietary requirements.
 Their reasoning for this is to give the candidate a feel for the day-to-day experience working at DO.
-And for good reason too, candidates who have a better understanding of company culture early on in the recruitment process are less likely to leave the role within the first 12 months of the job.
+And for a good reason, too, candidates who have a better understanding of company culture early on in the recruitment process are less likely to leave the role within the first 12 months of the job.